ravelaso/Virtualization-In-Linux/Writerside/topics/GettingStarted.md

 # Getting Started

-Here is what I've learned regarding Virtualization in Arch Linux (btw)

-At the end of this guide we will have a nice Windows 11 VM with pass-through GPU NVIDIA, and seamless capture of mouse and keyboard.
+This guide will take you through my experiences with virtualization on Arch Linux, and by the end, you will have a fully functioning Windows 11 Virtual Machine (VM) with GPU NVIDIA pass-through, seamless mouse and keyboard capture.

-We will use **KVM / QEMU** with **libvirt** and our GUI will be **virt-manager**

-Arch Linux uses PipeWire for audio
+The tools we'll be using for this setup are **KVM / QEMU** as the virtualization platform, **libvirt** as the management API, and **virt-manager** for the user interface.

-(this we'll use for sending guest audio back to host, without the needs of a virtual monitor attached)
+For audio, my Arch Linux utilizes PipeWire, which allows us to send guest audio back to the host without needing a virtual monitor attachment.

-I won't use **Spice** or **Looking Glass**, therefore you will need to use a monitor hooked into your PCI GPU.
+Please note that we won't be using **Spice** or **Looking Glass**, so you will need a monitor connected to your PCI GPU.

-## Before you start
+## Prerequisites

-List of the prerequisites that are required or recommended.

-Make sure that:
+Before starting, please ensure the following requirements are met:

-- First: Your CPU and your MB Must be compatible with Virtualization, IOMMU.
+- Your CPU and Motherboard (MB) must support Virtualization / IOMMU.
-- Second: You have at least 2 GPUS, internal GPU from an intel/amd CPU chip (APU) works.
+- You should have at least two GPUs.
+An internal GPU from an Intel/AMD CPU chip (APU) can work as one of them.

-We are going to also follow the reference from this wiki [Arch Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)
+This guide also references the [Arch Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF), so you might find additional helpful information there.

 ## 1. Setting up BIOS